hippie68/ps4-pkg-manager/README.md

 ### PKG Properties
 ![properties](https://github.com/hippie68/ps4-pkg-manager/assets/65259318/0869344b-c428-469e-8e8c-caf6c7ca17a9)

 The properties window contains several tabs that display more detailed information about the PKG.
 It can be opened from the context menu or by double-clicking a list item.
+In the "PKG Files" tab, files can be extracted by opening a context menu and selecting "Extract File...".

 ### Custom Actions